 iii the cover shall be subject to proviso iii to Rule 27.1; and

-iv for the purpose of paragraph (b) above a casualty shall be defined as an incident or condition on board involving either collision, stranding, explosion, fire or other cause rendering the Ship incapable of safe navigation to its intended destination or a threat to the life, health or safety of passengers.
+iv for the purpose of paragraph (b) above a casualty shall be defined as an incident or condition on board involving either collision, stranding, explosion, fire or any other cause affecting the physical condition of the Ship so as to render it incapable of safe navigation to its intended destination or a threat to the life, health or safety of passengers.

 2 Where liabilities to passengers include liabilities arising under a non-war certificate issued by the Association in compliance with either:

 a Article 4bis of the Athens Convention relating to the Carriage of Passengers and their Luggage by sea, 1974 and the Protocol thereto of 2002, or

 b Regulation (EC) No.392/2009 of the European Parliament and of the Council of 23rd April 2009 on the liability of carriers of passengers by sea in the event of accidents, and such liabilities (“Certified Liabilities”) exceed or may exceed in the aggregate the limit of cover specified in Appendix IV:

 i the Association may in its absolute discretion defer payment of a claim in respect of those liabilities or any part thereof until the Certified Liabilities, or such part of the Certified Liabilities as the Association may decide, have been discharged; and

 ii if and to the extent any Certified Liabilities discharged by the Association exceed the said limit any payment by the Association in respect thereof shall be by way of loan and the Member shall indemnify the Association in respect of such payment.

 For more comprehensive commentary in relation to passenger claims see Chapter 11.3 of the Gard Guidance on Maritime Claims and Insurance.